How to visit Neuschwanstein Castle by train

 Buses will carry you on from Füssen station.
 Ride line RVA/OVG 73 in the direction of Steingaden / Garmisch-Partenkirchen or line RVA/OVG 78 in the direction of Schwangau.
 From both buses, leave at the Hohenschwangau / Alpseestraße stop.
-The ride takes 8 minutes and costs 2.30 Euro each way.
-Once you reach the village of Hohenschwangau, it’s about a 30-minute walk to Nueschwanstein castle.
+The ride takes 8 minutes and costs 2.30 euros each way.
+Once you reach the village of Hohenschwangau, it’s about a 30-minute walk to Neuschwanstein castle.

 If you’re traveling with your bags, there is luggage storage at Füssen station.

-Before you make the trek up to Neuschwanstein castle, remember to buy the 12-Euro ticket at the ticket center in Hohenschwangau – it’s not possible at the castle itself.
-If you’re a castle or royalty buff, consider a combi-ticket, which includes Hohenschwangau Castle and the Museum of the Bavarian Kings for 29.50 Euro.
+Before you make the trek up to visit Neuschwanstein castle, remember to buy the 12-euro ticket at the ticket center in Hohenschwangau – it’s not possible at the castle itself.
+If you’re a castle or royalty buff, consider a combi-ticket, which includes Hohenschwangau Castle and the Museum of the Bavarian Kings for 29.50 euros.

 3 other things to do in Füssen